agentcontest/massim_2020/docs/protocol.md

 ## Message formats

-__Each message is terminated by a separate `0 byte`.__ The server buffers everything up to the 0 byte and tries to parse an XML string from that.
+__Each message is terminated by a separate `0 byte`.__ The server buffers everything up to the 0 byte and tries to parse a JSON string from that.

 ### AUTH-REQUEST